 - Help you achieve expression and evoke emotion

 - Make it easy to communicate with other musicians

 - Help you discover new creative possibilities

 Note: Musical theory is not a set of rules or guidelines you must follow.
 It’s only a tool to help you understand and explain how music works.

 The Fundamentals of Music Theory (Music Theory for Dummies)

 This basic music theory for beginner’s guide examines the core music fundamentals.
 It also provides insight into the basic building blocks of music that form harmony, melody, and rhythm.

 Musical Notes and Intervals

-Let’s start this basic music theory for beginner’s guide by going over the foundations of harmony and melody.
+Let’s start this music theory for beginner’s guide by going over harmony and melody.
 This section describes all the available notes and the specific relationships between them.